Mirror symmetry and rigid structures of generalized K3 surfaces: Mirror symmetry for generalized K3 surfaces

 \section{Mirror symmetry for generalized K3 surfaces}

-Our formulation of mirror symmetry for generalized K3 surfaces builds upon the combination of two novel ideas: (1) lattice polarizations of cycles (Dolgachev \cite{Dol}) and (2) generalized K3 structures (Hitchin \cite{Hit} and Huybrechts \cite{Huy}).
-As is discussed Section \ref{rigid structures}, lattices are sensitive to the integral structures associated with generalized K3 structures.
+Our formulation of mirror symmetry for generalized K3 surfaces builds upon the combination of two novel ideas: (1) lattice polarizations of the cycles (Dolgachev \cite{Dol}) and (2) generalized K3 structures (Hitchin \cite{Hit} and Huybrechts \cite{Huy}).